Butanobu/docker/README.md

-Butanobu's Dockerfiles!
+Brian's old Dockerfiles!

 **Stop Press**

-I've been working with Docker for a while now and I've realised more and more functionality.
-There's going to be a big revamp coming up, so until the Big Refresh I consider most of this "useful history".
+I've been working with Docker for a couple of years now, but I consider most of this repo "useful history".

 Here is my collection of Docker files.